couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

 **Changing Readers and Writers for Existing Buckets**

-You can change this setting after you create a data bucket in Web Console or REST-API.
+You can change this setting after you create a data bucket in Web Console or REST API.
 If you do so, the bucket will be re-started and will go through server warmup before it becomes available.
 For more information about warmup, see [Handling Server Warmup](#couchbase-admin-tasks-warmup-access).